-So be prepared.
+Either way, be prepared.

 It’s not all terrible though!
 I went to S.A. twice to visit one of my best friends while her husband was in the Army and stationed at Ft.
 Sam Houston.
 This particular Army post was the first one I ever stepped foot in.
-It’s its own little world and it’s completely surreal.
+It’s own little world and it’s completely surreal.
 With no exaggeration, the entire city of San Antonio could burn to the ground and the post could continue operating like nothing ever happened, that’s just how self-sufficient a military base is.

-The River Walk is also high on my recommend list, and it cuts right through a giant 3 story mall called Rivercenter.
+The River Walk is also high on my recommend list.
+It’s located at 849 E Commerce St, San Antonio, TX 78205 and is open 24-hours a day (this is to walk through it, as the mall and restaurants will close).
 According to Google, “The San Antonio River Walk is a city park and network of walkways along the banks of the San Antonio River, one story beneath the streets of San Antonio, Texas”.
-Rivercenter Mall is humongous and even offers gondola rides if you so choose.
+The river cuts right through a giant 3 story mall called Rivercenter.
+This mall is massive and even offers gondola rides through the canal if you so choose.

 There is one main dance floor, with a giant stage in front and multiple bars (if I remember correctly, there were 3, spread throughout the main floor.)
 There is an upper floor, but it is mainly roped off unless they’re having an event.
 They also hosts concerts, as well as have an automatic bull you can ride.
 I’ve been to Cowboys 3 times and I have never yet had a bad time.